 Day 8 in Maastricht

-It’s the 19th of December and you’ve just spent your first night in Maastricht.
+You’ve just spent your first night in Maastricht.
 Onto your next day in Maastricht.
 For today you have several options: Either you’re going to explore the Christmas market in Maastricht if you haven’t seen much of it yesterday, or you’re going to explore the city or both.
 Anyway, there are plenty of fun things to do in Maastricht during winter and Christmas time.
 So you will have a great time here.

 What to do and see in Maastricht in 24 hours